IncluSim:

 This video shows how the tutorial is screen-reader compatible, with keyboard navigation and easy toggling from the grid cells to the tutorial text.

-Co-Design Session and Poster Presentation
+Co-Design Test Session; Poster Presentation

 In August 2024, I supported planning and co-lead a co-design session for IncluSim.
 We invited back members from the first user study so co-designers could see how their work was included and provide more recommendations.